 Instead of weights being attached to assignments and tests, as in conventional assessment systems, weights are attached to RLOs in a competency-based assessment system.
 Most RLOs will be evaluated at least two or three times in a course and sometimes more.
 In other words, you'll have multiple chances to demonstrate your competence in each RLO.
-If you earn higher grades on an RLO later in a course, these will replace your earlier lower grades for that RLO.
+For Type B and B+ RLOs, if you earn a higher if you earn higher grades on an RLO later in a course, these will replace your earlier lower grades for that RLO.
 Later lower grades, should they occur, are averaged with earlier higher grades for each RLO.